FrzNo1/GGMS-Distributed/DistributedSMOS/README.txt

 >> ssh householder
 >> ssh mccarthy
 to see if you can connect to them successfully or not.

+Or instead, use your own set of computers.
+The key here is you can ssh to other computers without entering the password.(SSH keys are set up)

 Then cd to folder DistributedSMOS-1